pcaversaccio/snekmate/GUIDELINES.md

 - All functions should be provided with full [NatSpec](https://docs.vyperlang.org/en/latest/natspec.html) comments containing the tags `@dev`, `@notice` (if applicable), `@param` for each function parameter, and `@return` if a return statement is present.
 - Please note the following order of layout:
   - Version pragma statement
-  - 🐍Vyper built-in interface imports
+  - 🐍Vyper built-in interface imports (one per line, with `implements` on the next line if applicable)
-  - Custom interface imports
+  - Custom interface imports (one per line, with `implements` on the next line if applicable)
-  - Module imports
+  - Module imports (one per line, with `initializes` or `uses` on the next line if applicable)
   - Module exports
   - `public` constants
   - `internal` constants